Nonhomogeneous Boundary-Value Problems for One-Dimensional Nonlinear Schr\"odinger Equations: Global Well-Posedness

 or

-By the local existence theory presented in Section 4 subject to the compatibility conditions (see Proposition \ref{prop3.2} and Remark \ref{rem3.3.1}), nonlinear interpolation theory applied for $s$ in the range $ 1 < s < 3$ yields the desired result for this range of $s$ (for details, see \cite{bsz-6} in the context of the Korteweg-de Vries equation), which implies that the theorem holds for $ 1 \leq s \leq 3$.
-This argument can be continued for higher values of $ s $. $\qquad \Box$.
+By the local existence theory presented in Section 4 subject to the compatibility condition $\phi (0) = h(0)$ (see Proposition \ref{prop3.2} and Remark \ref{rem3.3.1}), nonlinear interpolation theory applied for $s$ in the range $ 1 < s < 2$ yields the desired result for this range of $s$ \footnote{ Here, the following interpolation result has been used.
+Its proof is presented in Appendix 2.
+Let Then, for any $\theta$ with $0\leq \theta\leq 1$, } (for details, see \cite{bsz-6} in the context of the Korteweg-de Vries equation).
+As $T>0$ was arbitrary, this in turn implies that the theorem holds for $ 1 \leq s \leq 2$.